Sexual Perversity in Chicago

 Danny: Yeah.

 Bernie: Well, all right, then.
-I'll tell you one tiling ... she knew all the pro moves.
+I'll tell you one thing ... she knew all the pro moves.

 Copyright © 1974 by David Mamet